Table Tennis Doubles Rules Explained: How to Play Table Tennis Doubles

 Choose Your Partner

-The best way to become a successful doubles player is to train doubles regularly and to find a compatible partner.
+The best way how to play doubles in ping pong is to find a compatible partner.

 We’ve all played with partners over the years with whom we meshed horribly, which led to matches we would rather forget…